Slovenia was the first country I ever fell in love with.

 If you’re comfortable driving in foreign countries, one of the best ways to get around Slovenia is by car.
 You already know the benefits of driving: you can pick and choose when you hit the road, stop off whenever you want to take photos, relax in higher levels of comfort, and also make your way easily through the more rural and remote parts of the country where buses and trains may not take you.

-I usually use Skyscanner for car rentals to find the cheapest rental prices when I travel.
+These days, I use RentalCars.com to find the cheapest car rental prices when I travel.
 In Slovenia, prices for car hire start from €20 a day.

 If you can’t drive, want to save money, or simply don’t want the hassle of renting a car in a new country, the next best option is the bus, which is my personal favourite way to get around Slovenia.